bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Health conscious and goal smashing (even though the goals were BS).
 - Survived (most of the year was nightmarish = dumpster fire).
 - Great holidays!!!
 - Space we created in the garden.
+Painting fence!!!
+Garden bits (chairs/table - and covers!).
 - Office solution and tidying of the spare room before we froze to death.
 - Claire knitted a great cardigan.
 - Promotion and resolution of work role.